RNAcentral/rnacentral-sequence-search/README.md

-# Non-coding RNA Sequence Search Repository DevOps code
+# RNAcentral Sequence Search DevOps code

-This repository contains DevOps code for managing a non-coding RNA Sequence Search microservice infrastructure.
+This repository contains DevOps code for managing the [RNAcentral](https://rnacentral.org) sequence search microservice infrastructure.

-Basically, it provides a set of Jenkinsfiles for managing Sequence Search infrastructure as a Kubernetes cluster on top of EBI OpenStack.
-Internally those Jenkinsfiles rely upon a set of bash scripts, Ansible playbooks and OpenStack console client commands.

-Unfortunately, Red Hat OpenStack doesn't support the Magnum API that allows for provisioning a Kubernetes clusters from the console.
-Thus, we had to resort to Kubespray scipts.

 ## Installation

-The project is supposed to be run in 4 environments:
+There are 2 main environments:
- - local:
+ - **local**
       when developing new features, both producer and consumer are supposed to be run from local machine and postgres database server is also meant to be run on localhost:5432

+ - **production**
+    this is the production cloud environment, where the code is deployed to openstack

+There are 2 other environments that are not currently documented:
- - test:
+  - test
      this environment is used for running unit-tests on local machine only, it is not using any database or network communications
   - docker-compose
-    when running manual quality assurance tests on a single machine, this environment is deployed with docker-compose up and create containers with producer, consumer and postgres
+     when running manual quality assurance tests on a single machine, this environment is deployed with `docker-compose up` and creates containers with producer, consumer and postgres
- - production
-    this is the real production environment, where the code is deployed to openstack cloud

 ### Installation in local environment